Vruddhi18/computervision-recipes/SETUP.md

 ```

 For example, if I want to run `jupyter notebook --port 8888` on my VM and I
-wish to run the Jupyter notebooks on my local broswer on `localhost:9999`, I
+wish to run the Jupyter notebooks on my local browser on `localhost:9999`, I
 would ssh into my VM using the following command:

 ```